-The definition of a CC/PP schema is governed by the following rules:
+The definition of a UAProf schema is governed by the following rules:

-- The schema MUST correspond to a vocabulary which MUST be specified in conformity with the RDF [RDF] standard and for which the unique XML namespace [XML-NS] name "prf", prefixed with the XML namespace prefix "xmlns:", MUST serve as the unambiguous identifier. - Other reserved UAProf schema XML namespace prefixes are "rdf" and "rdfs" which MUST be used to identify the RDF respectively the RDF Schema namespace. - All XML namespace declarations used within the UAProf schema definition MUST be declared as attributes of the rdf: RDF root element.
-Namespace aliases MUST NOT be introduced within nested XML elements of the UAProf schema. - • - The UAProf schema MUST consist of one or more CC/PP components, each describing a set of properties (or attributes) within one or more RDF description elements. - Each component MUST be an object of RDF type Class with an rdfs:label element which is unique across the set of components introduced by the UAProf schema. - Attribute values are typed and MUST obey their corresponding syntax.
+- The schema MUST correspond to a vocabulary which MUST be specified in conformity with the RDF [RDF] standard and for which the unique XML namespace [XML-NS] name "prf", prefixed with the XML namespace prefix "xmlns:", MUST serve as the unambiguous identifier. - Other reserved UAProf schema XML namespace prefixes are "rdf" and "rdfs" which MUST be used to identify the RDF and the RDF Schema namespace prefixes, respectively. - All XML namespace declarations used within the UAProf schema definition MUST be declared as attributes of the rdf:RDF root element.
+Namespace aliases MUST NOT be introduced within nested XML elements of the UAProf schema. - The UAProf schema MUST consist of one or more CC/PP components, each describing a set of properties (or attributes) within one or more RDF description elements. - Each component MUST have a rdf:type property with a rdf:resource attribute whose values is set to the absolute URI for the RDFS Class object and an rdfs:label property whose value is unique across the set of components introduced by the UAProf schema. - Attribute values are typed and MUST obey their corresponding syntax.
 Attributes of type "Literal" MUST be interpreted in a case-sensitive manner.
 Leading and trailing white space MUST be discarded.
 Embedded linear white space is processed according to LWS rules of HTTP/1.1 [HTTP].
 The syntax of attribute types is given in the UAProf schema. - Descriptions to override the default values MAY be included in the schema's component descriptions.
-The final value of a profile instance attributes is resolved based on the resolution rule associated with the attribute.
+The final value of an instance of a profile's attribute is resolved based on the resolution rule associated with the attribute.